Eligibility

 Conduct & Professionalism

-Inasmuch as counselors are expected to assist Yale College in upholding the Undergraduate Regulations, it is assumed that counselors will themselves be exemplary in their conduct.
-A counselor who violates the Undergraduate Regulations, and is thereby subject to censure from the Executive Committee, may be immediately dismissed from the program at the discretion of the YCDO.
+As much as counselors are expected to assist Yale College in upholding the Undergraduate Regulations, it is assumed that counselors will themselves be exemplary in their conduct.
+A counselor who violates the Undergraduate Regulations and is thereby subject to censure from the Executive Committee, may be immediately dismissed from the program at the discretion of the YCDO.

 Counselors assume positions of professional responsibility and are therefore expected to relate to first-years in a manner that is appropriate to their position.
 Because of the unequal dynamic inherent in the relationship between counselors and first-years, sexual interactions between them are inappropriate.
 Counselors must not, therefore, engage in any romantic or sexual behavior with any first-year or admitted student who has not yet matriculated, regardless of whether the behavior is consensual.
 Counselors who violate this restriction will be immediately dismissed from the program.